PyWavelets/pywt/doc/source/regression/dwt-idwt.rst

 Not every coefficient array can be used in :func:`IDWT <idwt>`.
-In the following example the :func:`idwt` will fail because the input arrays are invalid - they couldn't be created as a result of :func:`DWT <dwt>`, beacuse the minimal output length for dwt using ``db4`` wavelet and the :ref:`sym <MODES.sym>` mode is ``4``, not ``3``:
+In the following example the :func:`idwt` will fail because the input arrays are invalid - they couldn't be created as a result of :func:`DWT <dwt>`, because the minimal output length for dwt using ``db4`` wavelet and the :ref:`sym <MODES.sym>` mode is ``4``, not ``3``: